kmisener/word-puzzle/README.md

 ## Description

 _The user enters a word or phrase, which gets converted to a puzzle.
-The puzzle is then ouput to html for someone to guess what the word or phrase is from the puzzle_
+The puzzle is then ouput to html for someone to guess what the word or phrase is from the puzzle._

 ## Setup/Installation Requirements